cornell-colab/Day-1-Introduction/README.md

 Geospatial Projects

-1. Renewing Inequality: Urban Renewal, Family Displacement, and Race, 1955-1966 Brent Cebul, Robert K. Nelson, Justin Madron, and Nathaniel Ayers Digital Scholarship Lab at University of Richmond (This project is one of several rich projects included in University of Richmond DS Lab’s American Panorama, an Atlas of United States History.)

-2. Machines in the Valley: Growth, Conflict, & Environmental Politics in Silicon Valley Jason Hepler
+1. Machines in the Valley: Growth, Conflict, & Environmental Politics in Silicon Valley Jason Hepler

-3. Slave Revolt in Jamaica, 1760-1761: A Cartographic Narrative Vincent Brown
+1. Slave Revolt in Jamaica, 1760-1761: A Cartographic Narrative Vincent Brown

-4. ORBIS: The Stanford Geospatial Network Model of the Roman World Walter Scheidel & Elijah Meeks
+1. ORBIS: The Stanford Geospatial Network Model of the Roman World Walter Scheidel & Elijah Meeks

-5. Three One-page Data Visualization Projects:
+1. Three One-page Data Visualization Projects:
 Mapping Islamophobia, Caleb Elfenbein and Team
 Mapping the Second Ku Klux Klan, 1915-1940, Virginia Commonwealth University Library The Spread of U.S. Slavery, 1790-1860, Lincoln Mullen

-6. Mapping Prejudice: Racial Covenants and 20th Century Minneapolis Kirsten Delegard and Teams at Augsburg University and University of Minnesota
+1. Mapping Prejudice: Racial Covenants and 20th Century Minneapolis Kirsten Delegard and Teams at Augsburg University and University of Minnesota

 7. Mapping the Enlightenment: Intellectual Networks and the Making of Knowledge in European Periphery